Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 string projectName = "Menu";
 string deploymentName = "production";

-AnalyzeConversationInput data = new ConversationalInput(
+AnalyzeConversationInput data = new ConversationLanguageUnderstandingInput(
     new ConversationAnalysisInput(
         new TextConversationItem(
             id: "1",
             participantId: "participant1",
-            text: "Send an email to Carol about tomorrow's demo")), new ConversationActionContent(projectName, deploymentName)
+            text: "Send an email to Carol about tomorrow's demo")), new ConversationLanguageUnderstandingActionContent(projectName, deploymentName)
     {
         // Use Utf16CodeUnit for strings in .NET.
         StringIndexType = StringIndexType.Utf16CodeUnit,